-Fabric phase sorptive extraction (FPSE) is an innovative technique developed by Kabir and Furton [58] that offers substantial simplification of the selective extraction of the target analytes from biological samples.
-Now-a-days, thanks to the new analytical methods based on FPSE, it is possible to determine low concentrations of analytes with no/minimal sample pretreatment.
-In addition, the several steps in the treatment of complex biological matrices (for example whole blood, urine, saliva etc.) such as protein pre-
+Fabric phase sorptive extraction (FPSE) is an innovative technique developed by Kabir and Furton [56] that offers a substantial simplification of the selective extraction of the target analytes from biological samples.
+Nowadays, thanks to the new analytical methods based on FPSE, it is possible to determine low concentrations of analytes with no/minimal sample pretreatment.
+In addition, the several steps operations in the treatment of complex biological matrices (for example, whole blood, urine, saliva, etc.), such as protein precipitation, sonication, elution of extract in an organic solvent, solvent evaporation and sample reconstitution, elution of extract, and more, are often the cause of most of the errors during the analytical process and can be eliminated from the sample preparation workflow when FPSE is used [57].

-468 469 cipitation, sonication, elution of extract in an organic solvent, solvent evaporation and sample reconstitution often the cause of most of the errors during the analytical process can be eliminated from the sample preparation workflow when FPSE is used.
-[59] Briefly, when the FPSE membrane is immersed into the aqueous sample, the analyte(s) permeates through the sol-gel sorbent like an SPE disk and establishes intermolecular interaction.
+Briefly, when the FPSE membrane is immersed into the aqueous sample, the analyte(s) permeates through the sol-gel sorbent, such as an SPE disk, and establishes intermolecular interactions, such as an SPE disk.
 However, at the same time, the analyte(s) continue to accumulate on the FPSE membrane based on the partition coefficient between the sol-gel sorbent and the sample matrix.
-Therefore, this novel technique combines both the exhaustive extraction principle and the equilibrium driven-extraction principle by design.
-[60] three FPSE membranes et al. used in particular, poly(dimethyldiphenylsiloxane) (sol-gel PDMDPS), sol-gel poly (tetrahydrofuran) (sol-gel PTHF) and sol-gel poly (ethylene glycol) (sol-gel PEG) to determinate benzodiazepines from human blood serum.
-The authors demonstrated the simplicity of this extraction, in terms of the number of operations in comparison with other innovative techniques, like SPE.
-[59]
+Therefore, this novel technique combines both the exhaustive extraction principle and the equilibrium-driven extraction principle by design [58].

+Samanidou et al. used three FPSE media membranes, in particular, sol-gel poly (dimethyldiphenylsiloxane) (sol-gel PDMDPS), sol-gel poly (tetrahydrofuran) (sol-gel PTHF,) and sol-gel poly (ethylene glycol) (sol-gel PEG) to determinate benzodiazepines from human blood serum.
+The authors demonstrated the simplicity of this extraction in terms of the number of operations in comparison with other innovative techniques, such as SPE [57].
+Figure 2 compares the steps involved in SPE and FPSE.

-Fig. 2 Comparison between solid phase extraction (SPE) and fabric phase sorptive extraction (FPSE)
+Figure 2.
+Comparison between solid-phase extraction (SPE) and fabric phase sorptive extraction (FPSE).

-As shown above, Locatelli M. et al. integrate the FPSE with HPLC-DAD for separation and quantification of anastrozole, letrozole and exemestane from whole blood, plasma, and urine.
-The first step was the creation of sol-gel sorbent coated membrane: selection of appropriate substrate and its pre-treatment, design of the most appropriate sol solution to obtain maximum selectivity, coating the pre-treated fabric substrate with sol-gel sorbent and conditioning and cleaning the FPSE membrane.
-Membranes were cut to have an identical surface area with an internal diameter of 1 cm, they were washed first with acetonitrile: methanol (50:50, v/v) and then with milliQ water.
-Subsequently, the conditioned membranes were inserted into the sample (diluted whole blood, plasma, and urine) and were left for 30 minutes on the rotator.
-After this time, the analytes extracted were eluted from FSPE membranes using methanol, and the eluant was centrifugated.
-An aliquot from obtained supernatant was directly injected into the HPLC-DAD for the analysis.
-[22]
+As shown above, Locatelli M. et al. integrate the FPSE with HPLC-DAD for separation and quantification of anastrozole, letrozole, and exemestane from whole blood, plasma, and urine.
+The first step was the creation of a sol-gel sorbent coated membrane as follows: the selection of appropriate substrate and its pre-treatment, the design of the most appropriate sol solution to obtain maximum selectivity, the coat the pre-treated fabric substrate with sol-gel sorbent, and the condition and clean the FPSE membrane.
+Membranes were cut to have an identical surface area with an internal diameter of 11 cm.
+They were washed first with acetonitrile as follows: methanol (50:50, v/v) and then with milliQ water.
+Subsequently, the conditioned membranes were inserted into the sample (diluted whole blood, plasma, and urine) and were left for 30 min on the rotator.
+After this time, the analytes extracted were eluted from FSPE membranes using methanol, and the eluant sample was centrifugated.
+An aliquot from obtained supernatant was directly injected into the HPLC-DAD for the analysis [22].